Cost of Emulating a Small Quantum Annealing Problem in the Circuit-Model: Benchmarking Quantum Annealing Simulations on NISQ Hardware

-Finally, we provide a sample of results for reduced accuracy requirements in Table \ref{tbl:h4t-tvd}, which compares the TVD values of different computing models, including runs on physical hardware, for different $N_M, N_T, JT$.
-The number of Magnus steps is chosen to minimize the TVD for the noisy simulators.
 We see from this sample of results that a TVD of $<0.1$ is achievable for sufficiently small $JT \leq 1$ by our noisy simulators but not by the hardware.
 While far from the adiabatic limit, $JT= 1$ is approximately where we observe the first splitting from the uniform probability for the Ising ground states (see Fig.~\ref{fig:HT4_GSs_Populations}).
 We can interpret this simulation time regime as when the unitary operator (Eq.~\eqref{eq:Usolution}) starts to deviate noticeably from the identity, and hence when we first begin to noticeably see the imprint of the Ising Hamiltonian.
 However, we should be careful about over-interpreting this apparent success for the noisy simulators because the TVD is not a good indicator of state fidelity here.
 The fidelity for the ideal discretized simulation is approximately $0.99$, while it is approximately $0.80$ for the dephasing only noise model; we discuss this further in Appendix \ref{apx:SVMC}.
 Nevertheless, if useful information can be gleaned from the state populations in this simulation time regime, then it may be accessible with less noisy hardware.

 This sample of results also shows that achieving a TVD less than 0.1 is already impossible for $JT>5$ for the noise models we consider.
-The results for the physical hardware are significantly worse than both our noisy simulators, exhibiting a TVD greater than 0.25 already at $JT = 1.06$.
+The results for the old generation physical hardware are significantly worse than both our noisy simulators, exhibiting a TVD greater than 0.25 already at $JT = 1.06$.
 The TVD of the hardware clearly does not match the noise model meant to emulate it, exhibiting a faster increase in TVD for increasing $JT$ initially but also a decrease in TVD for increasing large $JT$.
 We leave understanding this discrepancy between the open system model and the hardware performance for future work.

+Comparing the two generations of hardware, we observe that the new generation of IBM devices has improved in terms of noise due to the better performance of the raw circuits.
+Using dynamical decoupling further improves performance for short $J T$, even with the extra errors introduced by the single qubit gates of the sequence.
+For the case $JT = 1.06$ the TVD is halved for both dynamical decoupling sequences.
+At $JT = 3.40$ the $\text{UR}_{10}$ sequence breaks even, while the `$XYXY$' sequence can still slightly improve the performance.
+Finally from $JT = 5.26$ both sequences are not able to compensate for the error introduced by the additional gates.